 This cool sounding name started like as a surname.
 With the current trend of using surnames as first names, it’s no wonder that roll-off-your-tongue Alber has transitioned to being a unique first name for little boys.
 It is thought to mean ‘noble’ or ‘quick mind’ and is popular in Germany and Sweden.

-Nature inspired names are often popular, as parents choose names that reflect the world around them.
-Bears are known to be strong, fierce, protective and loving, and this name encompasses all of that.
+Nature-inspired names are often popular, as parents choose names that reflect the world around them.
+Bears are known to be strong, fierce, protective, and loving, and this name encompasses all of that.
 Clueless star Alicia Silverstone chose this unique name for her son.

-Braven isn’t a name you hear everyday, though it could be if you choose it for your baby.
-This simple, strong and rare name is a great choice for parents seeking something special for their baby.
-As you might expect, the name means strong, powerful, brave and courageous.
+Braven isn’t a name you hear every day, though it could be if you choose it for your baby.
+This simple, strong, and rare name is a great choice for parents seeking something special for their baby.
+As you might expect, the name means strong, powerful, brave, and courageous.
 It is a name for future leaders and warriors.

-This Welsh name is spelt differently to the more commonly seen Kayden, giving your son an edge without making his name too unique.
+This Welsh name is spelled differently to the more commonly seen Kayden, giving your son an edge without making his name too unique.
 Caiden means ‘battle’ and ‘fighter’.
 This name isn’t as unique as others on this list, and has been growing in popularity in recent years.
 So if you’re looking for a name that’s different, but not too different, this could be the one for you.

 Colby is an English name that simply means ‘from the black farm’.
 It isn’t a name you hear very often these days, though it has a long history as a traditional name.
 This name is unusual and will help your child stand out from the crowd, but without being too unusual.

 This Irish name means ‘fair headed’ and has its origins in Irish legend.
-Ffion is an important character in Irish mythology, and is said to have been a leader of warriors.
-He was brave, courageous, handsome and generous.
-This traditional Irish name is less common in other countries, and makes a great option for a unique baby boy name.
+Ffion is an important character in Irish mythology and is said to have been a leader of warriors.
+He was brave, courageous, handsome, and generous.
+This traditional Irish name is less common in other countries and makes a great option for a unique baby boy name.

 Fletcher is another surname that has made the leap into the category of cool sounding first names.
 It is traditionally a Scottish name and means ‘maker of arrows’.
 This name is pretty popular in New Zealand, coming in at number 70 on the top boys names chart, but is less common in other countries.

-This name means, quite simply, ‘son of Gray’ and is of gaelic origin.
+This name means, quite simply, ‘son of Gray’ and is of Gaelic origin.
 In keeping with the fashion of using surnames as first names, Grayson was traditionally used as a family name.
 This uncommon name is adorable for baby boys, but also mysterious and memorable as the name for a young man.